agent5479/LarsBees/LARS_QUICK_START.md

-# 🐝 LarsBees Pro - Quick Start for Lars
+# 🐝 BeeMarshall Pro - Quick Start for Lars

 ## ✅ **Your Complete Apiary Management System is LIVE!**